microsoft/aksworkshop/_entries/03-09 private api.md

 sectionid: privateapi
 sectionclass: h2
 parent-id: enhancing
-title: Advanced: Deploy the Kubernetes API on a private IP address
+title: Advanced - Deploy the Kubernetes API on a private IP address

 ---
 *This is a new challenge utlilising a new feature in ACS Engine.
 Only attempt should you wish to investigate this feature.*